Sharilee is a longtime cat-lover who enjoys sharing her experiences with others.

-The strongest example of cat love is a mother and her kittens.
-The happiness and joy she displays, through purring and a look of contentment rival any human mother with her newborn baby.
-Those who argue that animals take care of their young merely because of instinct, have clearly not spent an evening with a cat as she carefully washes their little bodies from after-birth, from feces, from urine.
+The strongest example of cat love that I've seen is between a mother and her kittens.
+The happiness and joy she displays through purring and a look of contentment rival any human mother with her newborn baby.
+Those who argue that animals take care of their young merely because of instinct have clearly not spent an evening with a cat as she carefully washes their little bodies from after-birth, feces, and urine.

-As she lays for hours, belly to the side, forgoing food and movement for herself in order to satisfy these warm living bundles who have arrived straight from her belly.
-My cat, Jo, will beam up in me, eyes half-closed, when I come and look at her with her babies.
+As she lays for hours, belly to the side, she forgoes food and movement for herself in order to satisfy these warm living bundles who have arrived straight from her belly.
+My cat, Jo, will beam up at me, eyes half-closed, when I come and look at her with her babies.

 Those who argue against cat love have clearly never had a cat reach out and lay her paws on their arm and roll her nose against theirs.
-They have not seen the blatant show of affection of a cat who comes in to the owner's room at night and lays beside him sprawled out in a display of trust.
+They have not seen the blatant show of affection of a cat who comes into its owner's room at night and lays beside him sprawled out in a display of trust.

 Well, Shiloh got in that box, and she lay beside those kittens as if they were her own.
 She licked them, she stopped them from running away, and she slept beside them.
 She wasn't biologically capable of nursing, but she did everything else.
-She provided care while Jo went to the bathroom, and went for a walk.
+She provided care while Jo went to the bathroom or went for a walk.